Scams in Bangkok, Thailand: The best tips for your protection

 Be aware!

 The scammers themselves look like tourist officials, which are guiding all visitors around the area.
-Pretty unfair, isn´t it?
+Pretty unfair, isn’t it?

 Scams about a boat trip over the river

+As a boat tour is on the list of must-dos in Bangkok, scams are quire frequent.
 In order to avoid the scams, you should only buy the ticket for the boat at the official offices near the river.
 All the main cruises and boats leave either from the Tha Chang Ferry Terminal or the Maharaj Ferry Terminal.
 If you buy your ticket at one of those offices, you can rest assured not to be caught up in a scam.

-But how do you know you´re being scammed?
+But how do you know you’re being scammed?
 When it comes to boat tours, they usually come up to you on the open street.
 Especially in the center of Bangkok around the temples or in the close streets.
 Again, they look very official and seem to have it all organized.

 You want to get your boat trip a little cheaper?
 Maybe even combined with the entry fee to the temples?
 Well, if you book with us you will get the best offer.
 And you even get a full price on the boat trip, the tuk-tuk to the pier and the temples, where the boat will drop you off – wow, what a special price!